 Woo and the Nature of Man

 If you came here via a direct link and you’re wondering “WTF are this guy’s credentials?”
-I’m Steve Langsford Beale (MSc Psychol) (GBC) as of November 2024 from the University of Exeter.
-I’m a journalist and magazine editor which has included working in ‘male spaces’ like magazines Arena, Homme Plus and FHM, brands Stone Island and Pretty Green, and mixed martial arts: here’s my website and work email plus a recent piece on how to talk to your boss about mental health in Mr Porter Journal.
+I’m Steve Langsford Beale, recently (MSc Psychol) (GBC).
+I’m a journalist and magazine editor: this has included working in what are considered ‘male spaces’ like magazines Arena, Homme Plus and FHM, menswear brands Stone Island and Ben Sherman, plus the sport of mixed martial arts.
+Here’s my website and work email plus a sample piece on how to talk to your boss about mental health in Mr Porter Journal.
 By all means hit me up on LinkedIn.
 The especially intrigued can read this interview with me by Harriet Sheperd in Resident Advisor.

 What can services learn from men seeking psychedelic treatment?